codingMustache/codingMustache/README.md

 ## Joke of the Day

-I was fired from the keyboard factory yesterday.
-I wasn't putting in enough shifts.
+Why did the worker get fired from the orange juice factory?
+Lack of concentration.

 ## Daily Trivia

-What does LTS stand for in the software market?
+On Twitter, what was the original character limit for a Tweet?
- 1. Ludicrous Transfer Speed
+ 1. 100
- 2. Long Taco Service
+ 2. 140
- 3. Long Term Support
+ 3. 160
- 4. Ludicrous Turbo Speed
+ 4. 120

 <details>
   <summary>Answer</summary>
-  Long Term Support
+  140
 </details>

 ## Home Server Up-Time

-Its been **3 days** since this server shutdown
+Its been **** since this server shutdown